quickSilverShanks/VidSage/development_guide.md

 docker exec -it ollama bash
 ollama pull gemma2:2b
 ```

 > Note: Gemma2:2b has a context length of ~8000 so try not to exceed 5000 words, could cause to drop the input text from prompts.
+Use `phi3` for better responses and use `gemma2:2b` for fast responses.
+Its suggested to use phi3 to generate summarized chunks so that RAG will have better contexts to use to generate replies.
+However, upon multiple runs it was also observed that phi3 generated random gibberish instead of summary for most of the text blocks, worth looking into in future modifications.

-In the later parts of same notebook, embedding and ElasticSearch indexing is being done.
-This requires running `ElastucSearch` in docker with below terminal command.
+In the later parts of same notebook, sentence embedding and ElasticSearch indexing is being done.
+This requires running `ElasticSearch` in docker with below terminal command.
 Once it starts running, ES cluster information can be checked with terminal command `curl localhost:9200`.
 ```shell
 docker run -it \
 --rm \